AvinashMV/FoodWeb/README.md

 # FoodWeb
-A project of semantic web class.
+A project of Semantic Web Course.

 About FoodWeb:
-Nutritious meals with available ingredients is a challenge for several households today.
+Nutritious meals with available, ingredients is a challenge for several households today.
 This project aims at providing a solution to this problem.Presenting FoodWeb, a semantic web application which facilitates looking up recipes and provides cuisine guidelines to the users for the ingredients in hand.
 It also shows the nutrition facts of the dish.
-In addition, it provides a list of restaurants nearby for a certain cuisine based on ingredients entered.
+In addition, it provides a list of restaurants nearby based on ingredients entered.

 Dependencies:
 1. JDK